nestjs/docs.nestjs.com/content/techniques/sql.md

 });
 ```

-Obviously, our factory behaves like every other one (might be `async` and is able to inject dependencies through `inject`).
+Our factory behaves like any other [asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers) (e.g., it can be `async` and it's able to inject dependencies through `inject`).

 ```typescript
 TypeOrmModule.forRootAsync({